 I often hear concerns from those who are new to green smoothies about if you can taste the spinach in smoothies.

 - You CANNOT taste spinach in smoothies, as long as you add other naturally sweet ingredients.
 Pineapple and banana are especially effective at disguising the taste of spinach.
+(I use this trick in my Green Smoothie recipe.)

 - Spinach should be added to smoothies raw.
 You can add it right from the refrigerator or add frozen spinach.
 Have a carton of spinach in your fridge about to go bad?
 Freeze it in a ziptop bag now, then add it to your smoothie later.